agabor/docs/_includes/parse-server/MongoRocks.md

 ## Example: Provisioning on Ubuntu and AWS

 There are hundreds of ways to build out your infrastructure.
-For illustration we use an AWS and Ubuntu configuration similar to that used by Parse.
+For illustration we use an AWS and Ubuntu configuration similar to that used by MSG.
 You will need a set of AWS access keys and the AWS CLI.

 ### Choosing Hardware

-At Parse, we use AWS i2.* (i/o optimized) class instances with ephemeral storage for running MongoRocks.
+At MSG, we use AWS i2.* (i/o optimized) class instances with ephemeral storage for running MongoRocks.
 Prior to this, when we used the MMAP storage engine, we used r3.* (memory optimized) instances with EBS PIOPS storage.
 Why the change?

 - RocksDB is designed to take full advantage of SSD storage.
 We also experienced large bursts of I/O for some workloads, and provisioning enough IOPS with EBS to support this was expensive.
 The ephemeral SSDs provided by the i2 class were ideal in our case.
 - MongoRocks uses significantly more CPU than MMAP due to compression.
 CPU was never a major factor in MMAP.